Jim Collins – Saxophones / Flute

 Helena has worked in music education since 1999, firstly as a secondary music teacher and then as a peripatetic woodwind teacher.
 She currently works for Trafford Music Service where she is responsible for directing their youth Jazz Collective.

-Outside of her education role Helena continues to be an active performer and can be heard in the Manchester based bands Zamani, M6, Ain’t Misbehavin’, Moody Elf and Vibrant P. Helena has also played in two “Irwin Mitchell MJF Originals” commissions – Mike Hall’s ‘The Felonious Monks’ and John Ellis’ ‘Evolution – Seeds and Streams’.
+Outside of her education role Helena continues to be an active performer and can be heard in the Manchester based bands Zamani, Ain’t Misbehavin’ and Mike Hall’s ‘Boplicity’.
+Helena has also played in two “Irwin Mitchell MJF Originals” commissions – Mike Hall’s ‘The Felonious Monks’ and John Ellis’ ‘Evolution – Seeds and Streams’.

 As the main composer for HSQ, Helena enjoys writing music in a variety of styles and loves to see audiences responding positively to her music.

 Manchester Jazz Festival, 2012

 The Live Theatre, Newcastle

 The Lescar, Sheffield

 The Hillary Step, Manchester

 The Railway, Stockport

 How monkey found his swing